RedisLabs/redislabs-docs/content/embeds/tls-configuration-procedure.md

-To encrypt Replica Of synchronization traffic, you must also [configure encryption for the destination database]({{< relref "/rs/databases/import-export/replica-of/create#configuring-tls-for-replica-of-traffic-on-the-destination-database" >}}).
+To encrypt Replica Of synchronization traffic, you must also [configure encryption for the replica database]({{<relref "/rs/databases/import-export/replica-of/create#configure-tls-on-replica-database">}}) (the destination).

 ### Encrypt source synchronization traffic